top of page

 ACCOMMODATIONS

-Students at Noble Academy receive accommodations based on their diagnosed learning disabilities.
+Students at Noble Academy receive accommodations based on their learning profile.
 Accommodations maximize student learning and performance by utilizing areas of student strength.
-Grades K – 6 are provided with standard Noble Academy accommodations as needed.
-Grades 7 – 12 begin to work toward using only those accommodations that the student’s psychologist and academic team have determined are needed based on the student’s specific testing and diagnosed disabilities.
+Grades 2 –5 are provided with standard Noble Academy accommodations as needed.
+Grades 6 – 12 begin to work toward identifying those accommodations that are most impactful for the student's learning.
 Accommodations include such things as:

 • Students may be accountable to learn fewer objectives